Forensic Scientist

 what technologies do they use for fingerprinting identification

-Asked by nikki over 9 years ago
+Asked by nikki almost 10 years ago

 There are numerous techniques for obtaining fingerprints from surfaces--black powders, colored powders, alternate light, superglue, dye staining.
 Once you can visualize the print, comparing one to another is done by noting all the information (where ridges end, divide, form a dot, have a scar, etc.) in one pattern and comparing it to another print's pattern.
 This can be done by a computer so that thousands to millions of prints can be searched quickly, all day, every day, all over the world, but is always confirmed by human beings.
 Despite what you see on TV!